Generic Name: tramadol hydrochloride

 Cardiovascular: Orthostatic hypotension, Syncope, Tachycardia.

-Central Nervous System: Abnormal gait, Amnesia, Cognitive dysfunction, Delirium, Depression, Difficulty in concentration, Hallucinations, Movement disorder, Paresthesia, Seizure (see WARNINGS), Speech disorder, Tremor.
+Central Nervous System: Abnormal gait, Amnesia, Cognitive dysfunction, Delirium, Depression, Difficulty in concentration, Hallucinations, Movement disorder, Paresthesia, Seizure, Speech disorder, Tremor.

 Metabolism and Nutrition Disorders: Cases of hypoglycemia have been reported very rarely in patients taking tramadol.
 Most reports were in patients with predisposing risk factors, including diabetes or renal insufficiency, or in elderly patients.

 Urogenital: Dysuria, Menstrual disorder.Other adverse experiences, causal relationship unknown

 A variety of other adverse events were reported infrequently in patients taking Ultram during clinical trials and/or reported in post-marketing experience.
 A causal relationship between Ultram and these events has not been determined.
 However, the most significant events are listed below as alerting information to the physician.

 Cardiovascular: Abnormal ECG, Hypertension, Hypotension, Myocardial ischemia, Palpitations, Pulmonary edema, Pulmonary embolism.

 Central Nervous System: Migraine.

 Laboratory Abnormalities: Creatinine increase, Elevated liver enzymes, Hemoglobin decrease, Proteinuria.